opensearch-project/documentation-website/_query-dsl/full-text/query-string.md

 # Query string query

 A `query_string` query parses the query string based on the [query string syntax](#query-string-syntax).
-It lets you create powerful yet concise queries that can incorporate wildcards and search multiple fields.
+It provides for creating powerful yet concise queries that can incorporate wildcards and search multiple fields.

 Searches with `query_string` queries do not return nested documents.
 To search nested fields, use the [`nested` query]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/nested/).
 {: .note}